stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Some specific data cannot be requested by using scope values.
 They have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter of the Authentication Request.
 *<!--> OIDC standard claims built in add*

+Using this method of requesting claims, you need to specify the endpoint you want the claims to come from (see examples below).

 Here are these claims:

  Data | Claim | Comment